anthonyclarka2/vagrantgroup/README.md

 ### Description
 This project is at its heart a Vagrantfile to create one "controller" VM and multiple "worker" VMs.
 This can be used to test load balancing, clustered software such as JBoss domain mode, server-client software, or many other multi-VM scenarios.

-It also includes configuration code using Puppet to set up some basic helper tools such as a shared host-only network connecting the VMs, VM:/etc/hosts with all hostnames added, and a shared SSH public key for each hosts' root users.
+It also includes configuration code using Puppet to set up some basic helper tools such as a shared host-only network connecting the VMs, creates VM:/etc/hosts with all hostnames added, and a shared SSH public key for each hosts' root users.

 ### Requirements